ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 One approach to realize the one-round communication is to define a new media type to contain both objects, but this violates modular design.
 This document follows the standard-conforming usage of `multipart/related` media type defined in {{RFC2387}} to elegantly combine the objects.
-Path Vectors are encoded as a Cost Map or an Endpoint Cost Map, and the Property Map is encoded as a Unified Propert Map.
+Path Vectors are encoded in an InfoResourceCostMap or an InfoResourceEndpointCostMap, and the Property Map is encoded in an InfoResourceProperties.
 They are encapsulated as parts of a multipart message.
 The modular composition allows ALTO servers and clients to reuse the data models of the existing information resources.
 Specifically, this document addresses the following practical issues using `multipart/related`.

 ### Identifying the Media Type of the Root Object

-ALTO uses media type to indicate the type of an entry in the Information Resource Directory (IRD) (e.g., `application/alto-costmap+json` for Cost Map and `application/alto-endpointcost+json` for Endpoint Cost Map).
+ALTO uses media type to indicate the type of an entry in the Information Resource Directory (IRD) (e.g., `application/alto-costmap+json` for Cost Map and `application/alto-endpointcost+json` for Endpoint Cost Service).
 Simply putting `multipart/related` as the media type, however, makes it impossible for an ALTO client to identify the type of service provided by related entries.